Jakob-Bach/DS-Lab-2022/README.md

 - `split.py` creates a temporal train-test split.
   It takes all orders up to a certain day as training data and the following four weeks for testing.
   It creates corresponding files with (training) oders, a submission template, and the solution.
+- `predict_no_replenishment.py` creates a baseline solution for the train-test split, constantly predicting no replenishment.

 ## Task 2